0vibecode/Codiging-challenge-CP/Readme.md

 ```
 -------
 - To merge the code from the contributor, Make sure you have pushed all the necessary changes to your forked branch.
 Then create a pull request using CLI/VScode/on Github website.
 - Then the owner will review all the changes and conflicts to make sure to rebase the correct branch.

+### Learning goals
+We will learn DSA and CP concepts in two programming languages C/C++ and Python at the same time.
+Please follow the repo accordingly.
+Following is the list of all concepts and codes as per each session.
+1. Setup of Git and repo structure - Done
+2. Basic implementation of pointer in C - Done
+3. Basic implementation of classes DS in Python - Done
+4. Basic implementation Linkedlist traversal in C and Python - Done
 ## Some coding platforms for CP
 1. Codeforces
 2. Leetcode